To get your shirt

 Astronauts describe an experience they call the Overview Effect, where they look from space to our tiny blue planet, our shared home, and see everything as it is – connected.
 Their zoomed-out perspective sees no boundaries – not between nations, or lives, but an interwoven, interdependent and delicate pattern of life.
 This beautifully designed shirt, thanks to EWilde Graphix, reminds us to zoom out.
-A perspective on 2020: all is connected, all interweaves.
+A perspective we learned in 2020: all is connected, all interweaves.

 This design celebrates a member of the Sala Garden and the mountain canyons in northern NM, the columbine.
 The original drawing was created by Madeline Miller during her year as the artist in residence at Ute A.I.R in northern New Mexico (in Sunshine Valley north of Questa).
 Find her Artist Statement/Bio on her website.
 Emily Wilde of EWilde Graphix created the repeating columbine pattern from Madeline’s drawing.